 - Proof of security screening for bags and cargo

 - Proof that all cargo adheres to the government and airline regulations

 - Paperwork for turnaround (will help determine any delays if necessary)

 - Crew member paperwork (security forms, crew names, or customs paperwork for incoming cargo or passengers)

 All of these documents must be kept on record for a determined length of time.

-At Sheffield School of Aeronautics, you will learn everything that is required to become a flight dispatcher including the aircraft dispatcher paperwork responsibilities and how to fill out them these forms with flying colors.
+At Sheffield School of Aeronautics, you will enjoy learning about how to become an air traffic controller along with the aircraft dispatcher paperwork responsibilities and how to fill out these flight dispatcher forms accurately to ensure a successful flight.